Wednesday 6 May 2026 – Open Access and Responsible Research

 Instructor: Arin Tham

-There are many ways to pseudonymize qualitative data.
-In this workshop, we will discuss some general tips and commonly used techniques for pseudonymizing qualitative research data so you can determine which methods are most suitable for your research data
+This session centers around the many ways to pseudonymize qualitative data.
+General tips and commonly used techniques for pseudonymizing qualitative research data will be discussed.

 OR